WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 }
 ```

-Do remember that I just started using Flow so those declarations might be incorrect.
+Do remember that we just started using Flow so those declarations might be incorrect.

 Adding flow to the rest of the files is easy as well, with the occasional 3rd party library interface to write.

-Flow has a number of useful features:
+Flow has a number of useful features but let's have a look at two in more details:

 ### Import checking